Special Education Needs and Disabilities (SEND)

 Medication issued to a child must be in the original container from the doctors with the child’s name and prescribed dosage on it.
 All medicines are locked away and when given to the child, the person administering fills in the relevant form stating the child’s name, form, type, dosage, time and adds their signature.
 Medication held in school is checked termly to ensure it is stillin date.

-Individual Health Care Plans, where necessary, are drawn up by the SENDCo and School Nurse, liaising with the doctor/ consultant, parent and school.
+Individual Health Care Plans, where necessary, are drawn up and shared by the school.
 A copy of the care plan is kept in school and information circulated to staff through medical briefings, emails and bulletins.

 In a medical emergency, a first aider would be called to attend the casualty in the first instance.
 This would be quickly followed by contacting the emergency services.
 Parents/Carers woul